-Another option to protect your interests in your home is to file for a bankruptcy under chapter 13 to stop the sale of your property, as well as to be approved for repayment plan for 60 or 36 months.
+Filing for a bankruptcy under chapter 13, is yet another option to protect your interests in your home,including to stop the sale of your property, as well as to be approved for repayment plan for 60 or 36 months.
 Essentially, chapter 13 bankruptcy is another way to be allowed to repay your arrearages over 3 or 5 years.
 This is very similar to loan modification.
 If loan modifications are approved by lenders and are very subjective, a chapter 13 bankruptcy proceeding is commenced under federal law and under supervision of federal judge.

 Ultimately, it is the litigation that is going to help you to find the best loss mitigation option that meets your financial potential and is available to you based on your circumstances.
 Once litigation is commenced we are also able to represent your interests in loan modification process, and, if not successful, to file for chapter 13 bankruptcy.